 How good is Gift Orban?

-Far from being an accomplished player, Orban had to work hard to see his name in the lights.
-Like many Nigerian players before him, Orban faced countless challenges and obstacles, but he has remained steadfast in his determination to succeed.
-Despite his hard work and dedication, success seemed to elude him, and he found himself at a crossroads.
+Far from being an accomplished player, Orban had to work hard to see his name on the stadium scoreboards.
+Like many Nigerian players before him, nothing came easy for Orban but he kept his cool with his determination to succeed and overcame all obstacles.
+Success wasn’t that easy for him and it kept getting away whenever it seemed close.
 But little did he know that fate had something in store for him.

-A shock signing in January from the Norwegian second division Gift Emmanuel Orban has already become a class act with Belgian club KAA Gent.
+The Nigerian was raised in Togo and won the Norwegian second-tier league and Golden Boot before making his big move to Gent in 2020.
+A shock signing in January from the Norwegian second division Gift Emmanuel Orban has already become a class act with Belgian club KAA Gent – where he is already following in the footsteps of his Nigerian counterpart Victor Osimhen.

 https://twitter.com/OptaJohan/status/1634962597211705344